- What is Fish Oil?

 You have probably heard of salmon oil for dogs in the market but aren't familiar with its health benefits.

-We have narrowed down the six reasons you should consider giving your dog salmon oil a good source of Omega 3s.
+We have narrowed down the six reasons you should consider giving your dog salmon oil as a good source of Omega 3s.

 #1.
 Has anti-inflammatory properties